 *If GPA is currently below 3.75 or may be below 3.75 at the time of application, you may submit a request asking for consideration to apply.
 This request should include the context for which the GPA is lower.
 Also describe areas that you believe strengthen your application, such as clinical experiences; extracurricular activities; leadership; community service; obstacles overcome; life experiences.
-Send this request to Lucy Conaway, UofSC SOM Greenville Admissions Coordinator, at email@example.com.
-Requests will be evaluated by the Greenville admissions team on a case-by-case basis.
+Send this request to Lucy Conaway, UofSCSOMG Admissions Coordinator, at email@example.com.
+Requests will be evaluated by the admissions team at the UofSCSOMG on a case-by-case basis.

 Required Pre-requisite Coursework